helb/jidlobot/README.md

-> get lunch menus sent to your e-mail
+> get lunch menus sent to your e-mail/channel

 ## Installation